wilblack/lilybot/README.md

 ## Hardware Packages

+To configure a hardware package you need to edit `rpi_client/local_settings.py`

 ### JJbot
 A Libaray to control Lego Mindsorm sensors and motors (EV3 Sensors are not currenlt supported by brick BrickPi, but EV3 motors do work fine) connected to a BrickPi.